 Without a reservation at all, try showing up early (about 30 minutes before the tower opens), late (after 7 p.m.
 May–August, after 5 p.m. in spring and fall, or after 4 p.m. in winter), or in less-than-ideal weather — lines evaporate in the rain.

 Consider your timing.
 For the best of all worlds, plan to arrive close to sundown to see the views, then stay as it gets dark to see the lights.
-At the top of the hour, a five-minute display features thousands of sparkling lights lassoing the tower.
+At the top of the hour, a five-minute display features thousands of sparkling lights lassoing the tower (best viewed from below, either from right across the river at Place du Trocadéro, or the grassy park just under the tower).
 However impressive it may be by day, the tower is an awesome thing to behold at twilight, when darkness fully envelops the city, and the tower is resplendent with its spectacular light show.

 Keep your valuables out of reach.
 Street thieves plunder awestruck visitors gawking below the tower, and tourists in crowded elevators are like fish in a barrel for predatory pickpockets.
 Wear a money belt or some other means of keeping your cash and cards tucked away under your clothes, and be thoughtful about where you keep your phone.